bjones1/CodeChat/docs/reference_manual.rst

 Docutils
 ========
-CodeChat adds the following directives a role to Docutils:
+CodeChat adds the following role and directives to Docutils:

 -   ``docname`` (a role): see `_docname_role`; in Sphinx, this is typically used via the ``|docname|`` substitution reference.
 See `docname substitution`.
 -   ``codeinclude``: see `_CodeInclude`.
 -   ``fenced-code``: see `_FencedCodeBlock`.
 This is typically only needed for internal CodeChat use.
 -   ``set-line``: See `_SetLine`.
 This is typically only needed for internal CodeChat use.